armijnhemel/binaryanalysis-ng/doc/android-test-notes.md

 ## Zopo_8510_MIUI_MT6592_20140328_4.2.2.zip

 Mediatek MT6592 based, uses `mtk_bootrom` amongst others.
+Also uses Mediatek's own `jex` file format, which is used for some files like `/framework/mediatek-common.jar.jex`.
+There is also a separate `dex2jex` program, which seems to indicate that some Dex files are first transformed into another format, which is then stored in an ELF file, similar to what regular Android does with `oat`.

+There is no documentation for the `jex` file format.

 # Kind of Android